hassio-addons/addon-appdaemon2/README.md

 Python Apps and HADashboard for Home Assistant

-Note: _This addon runs AppDaemon 2.x_
+Note: _This addon runs AppDaemon 2.x, which is deprecated.
+We strongly suggest installing or upgrading to the AppDaemon3 add-on._

 ## About